njb1966/njb1966.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---

-Below is a clean, polished **About Me** page written to fit your *Alas, Epicurus* site—serious, reflective, historically grounded, and inviting.
-If you’d like, I can also produce a shorter sidebar version and a Jekyll-ready Markdown version.

----

 # **About Me**

 My name is **Nick Burchett**.
 I was born in 1966 and live in Kansas, where I balance a full-time career as an **IT Business Systems Analyst** with a lifelong passion for history, philosophy, and the long arc of human civilization.
 I am divorced, a father of three grown children, and someone who has spent decades studying how people, societies, and institutions rise, flourish, and eventually decline.